lehzhu/personalsite/README.md

-## This is source code for lhzhu.com, created from
+## This is source code for lhzhu.com, forked from R. Miles McCain
 #GNU V3 license
    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by